dustin-archive/lifesaver-sass/README.md

     margin-left: 1rem;
   ```

 The only disadvantage with using shorthand properties is that you can no logner use multiple properties.
-If you find yourself needing a specific combination often you can easily create your own proprty mixin.
+If you find yourself needing a specific combination often you can easily create your own property mixin.

-Here's a list of all of the shorthand property mixins are listed here:
+Here's a list of all of the shorthand property mixins:

   ```scss
     @include size();